yafeng/SpliceVista/Readme.txt

 use the same prefix in previous step and provide a valid email address to access NCBI GenBank.
 Output: splicingvar.txt, subexon.txt, varseq.fa, gene_notfound.txt.
 Note: DO NOT download splice variants for different species under the same directory, or files will be overwritten.
-In SpliceView Package, splicingvar.txt, subexon.txt, varseq.fa are already downloaded for human species.
+In SpliceView Package contains three empty files splicingvar.txt, subexon.txt, varseq.fa that will store downloaded splice variant info.

-The output files splicingvar.txt and subexon.txt contain exon composition of each variant, both genomic and transcript coordinates.
+After download is completed, splicingvar.txt and subexon.txt contain exon composition of each variant, both genomic and transcript coordinates.
 The gene_notfound.txt file contains gene symbol which is not found in the splicing variants database.
 Occasionally, some variants are not downloaded successfully (will be printed on the terminal) due to certain HTTP Error, normally it will be downloaded if you just run this step again.

 Tips: If you have multiple sample files in one project, it is better to put all the files under one directory named by the project and use different sample names for each file.
 Because usually there is a overlap of identified proteins among different samples, the script download.py first check if the splice variants of identified protein and the variant sequences have been downloaded so that it avoids downloading the data for same proteins multiple times.
 This step will take a while depending the number of new splice variant to be downloaded from the database.